ietf-ccamp-wg/draft-ietf-ccamp-actn-poi-pluggable-usecases-gaps/draft-ietf-ccamp-actn-poi-pluggable-usecases-gaps.md

 ~~~
 {: #figure-with-plug title="Packet over Optics Deployment Model with Coherent Plugs"}

-In reality, the operators' packet over optical networks will most likely be a combination of networks shown in {{figure-traditional}} and {{figure-with-plug}} where the optical network contains both coherent pluggables and xPonders as shown in {{figure-with-plug-and-xponder}}.
+In many cases, the operators' packet over optical networks will most likely be a combination of networks shown in {{figure-traditional}} and {{figure-with-plug}} where the optical network contains both coherent pluggables and xPonders as shown in {{figure-with-plug-and-xponder}}.

 ~~~
       |-----------|                                   |-----------|